virtualsquare/virtualsquare.github.io/index.md

 The main features of VDE are:

 * consistent behavior with real ethernet network.
-* It enables interconnection between virtual machines, applications and virtual connectivity tools.
+* It enables interconnection between virtual machines, namespaces, applications and virtual connectivity tools.
 * Last but not least, it does not require administrative privileges to run.

 Vde now implements the idea of Local Area Cloud using vxvde: virtual machines, namespaces,